-This webinar, made by possible by The John A. Hartford Foundation and the Michigan Health Endowment Fund, will highlight innovative state strategies to identify and reach more family caregivers.
-Three states participating in the Center for Health Care Strategies’ Helping States Support Families Caring for an Aging America initiative — Iowa, New York, and Texas — will describe their efforts in helping more caregivers access supports and services.
+This webinar, made by possible by The John A. Hartford Foundation and the Michigan Health Endowment Fund, highlighted innovative state strategies to identify and reach more family caregivers.
+Three states participating in the Center for Health Care Strategies’ Helping States Support Families Caring for an Aging America initiative — Iowa, New York, and Texas — described their efforts in helping more caregivers access supports and services.

 I. Welcome and Introduction

 Speakers: Courtney Roman, MA, Senior Program Officer, CHCS; Rani Snyder, MPA, Vice President, Program, The John A. Hartford Foundation; and Tim Niyonsenga, LMSW, Program Officer, Michigan Health Endowment Fund

 C. Roman welcomed participants and R. Snyder and T. Niyonsenga shared their commitment to supporting family caregivers.

 II.
 Overview of State Outreach Strategies

 C. Roman provided an overview of states’ efforts to identify family caregivers, including strategies states are using to extend their reach, particularly to diverse communities.

 III.
 Identifying Family Caregivers of Individuals with Alzheimer’s, Dementia, and Other Related Diseases in Iowa